Status and phase

 About

-In this pilot prospective, interventional, longitudinal study, we aim to evaluate the potential benefits of the probiotic supplement Lactobacillus plantarum 299v in patients with diabetic macular edema (DME).
+This pilot prospective, interventional, longitudinal study, aims to evaluate the potential benefits of the probiotic supplement Lactobacillus plantarum 299v in patients with diabetic macular edema (DME).

 The study seeks to address the following questions: